jouwdan/tutors-final-project/README.md

 I initially wanted to get on board with the project after semester 1, where I was a user of Tutors daily.
 I found the user experience of the software was lacking - it needed to be explained to a learner instead of being self explanatory.
 I wanted to get my hands on the codebase to modernise the frontend design, selfishly, to make Tutors easier to navigate for myself for the duration of the course.
 Over time, I gained an acute appreciation for Tutors and became actively involved in the project - which is why I chosen this as my final project.

-# Tutors Pre-Project
+# Getting on board

-## Initial User Experience
+## Initial Technologies & User Experience

-The initial frontend of Tutors when I started the course was built with Aurelia and used UI Kit for the design (see fig. 1 below), but by the time I had started on the project it had been upgraded to be built with Svelte and TailwindCSS (see fig. 2 below).
+The initial frontend of Tutors when I started the course was built with Aurelia and used UI Kit for the design (see fig. 1).
+By the time I had started working on Tutors it had been upgraded to be built with Svelte and TailwindCSS (see fig. 2).

 ![Tutors Aurelia](images/tutors-aurelia.png)